hschoenburg/hellochain/tutorial/querier.md

 # Querier

-Now that we have a running replicate state machine, its time to enable quering our blockchain state.
-This is done through Queriers.
+Now that we have a running distributed state machine, its time to enable quering our blockchain state.
+This is done through `Queriers`.
+These define the queries that clients can send via websocket/rpc to which our application will respond.
+We will keep it simple with a single query for all greetings that takes an optional "from" parameter.

-Here is out first message!
+Save this in `x/greeter/querier.go`

 <<< @/x/greeter/querier.go{3}